kumc-bmi/AKI_CDM/src/Snowflake/standalone/README.md

-Standalone PostgreSQL scripts for local data extraction out of PCORnet CDM
+Standalone Snowflake scripts for local data extraction out of PCORnet CDM
 ====================================================================

 by Xing Song, with Mei Liu, Russ Waitman